 INGOs remain capable of utilizing the current UDRP and URS processes in the same manner as non-INGO complainants and the GNSO has recommended that INGOs do not need alternative paths to demonstrate their standing to initiate UDRP or URS proceedings.

-2. Complaint Filing Options Available to IGOs and INGOs under the UDRP and URS
+2. UDRP and URS Complaint Filing Options Available to IGOs and INGOs

-The ICANN community has recognized that IGOs and INGOs have various ways to file a UDRP or URS complaint and recommended that ICANN publish policy guidance related to potential filing options available to IGOs and INGOs.
-This GNSO- recommended guidance aims to help these entities evaluate the option most appropriate to their circumstances.
-As noted above, ICANN is not involved in UDRP or URS proceedings and has no role in making or enforcing UDRP or URS decisions.
-The guidance contained in this document does not constitute legal advice, and IGOs and INGOs that wish to initiate UDRP and URS proceedings should consult their own legal counsel for advice specific to their unique circumstances.

-The [date] updates to the UDRP/URS Rules do not include specific instructions on filing options for IGOs and INGOs.
-However, URDP/URS providers have previously interpreted these rules to permit a variety of filing approaches and have accepted complaints submitted on the basis of such arrangements.
-This section provides guidance, as recommended by the GNSO, on procedural options that have been recognized by UDRP/URS providers as available to IGOs and INGOs when filing a complaint using the UDRP and URS, either directly or with the involvement of a third party.
+The [date] updates to the UDRP and URS Rules do not include specific instructions on filing options for IGOs and INGOs.
+However, UDRP and URS panels have interpreted these Rules to permit the filing of a complaint through a licensee or agent.

-There are ways for IGOs or INGOs to take action outside the UDRP, URS or a formal legal process.
+There are ways for IGOs or INGOs to take action outside the UDRP, URS, or a formal legal process.
 Initially, the IGO or INGO could attempt to contact the domain registrant directly to informally resolve a dispute, such as by requesting or negotiating a voluntary transfer of the domain name.
-Contact information for the registrant might be available in Registration Data Directory Services offered by each registry operator and registrar.
-However, personal contact data pertaining to the registrant might be redacted from the public Registration Data Directory Services.
-If this is the case, the IGO or INGO could contact the registrar and request access to the redacted registrant contact data.
+Contact information for the registrant might be available on the concerned website or from the publicly available Registration Data Directory Service of the relevant registry operator or registrar.
+However, depending on the protocols applied by the relevant registry operator or registrar, contact data for the registrant may be redacted from the public Registration Data Directory Services.
+If this is the case, the IGO or INGO could contact the registrar or registry operator to request access to the redacted registrant contact data.

 Registry operators and registrars are required to consider and respond to such requests pursuant to ICANN’s Registration Data Policy.
+The Registration Data Policy requires registry operators and registrars (collectively, the “ICANN contracted parties”) to consider and respond to requests for access to nonpublic registrant contact data, but does not force the contracted parties to disclose any data that is requested.
+This is because the contracted party must consider whether it may disclose the requested data in compliance with applicable law.
+If the contracted party determines that it cannot provide the requested data, the contracted party must provide the requestor with a rationale for the denial, including a clear explanation of how it arrived at its decision that is sufficient for a requestor to objectively understand the reasons for the decision.
+This includes an analysis and explanation of how the fundamental rights and freedoms of the data subject were weighed against the legitimate interest of the requestor (if applicable).

 The IGO or INGO could also attempt to seek a remedy by engaging with the sponsoring registrar, as further described below.
-Alternatively, the UDRP and URS were implemented to offer faster and more economical routes to resolving domain name disputes compared with litigation.
-An IGO or INGO might consider the following procedural ways to file a complaint under the UDRP or URS:

-filing a complaint directly; or

-filing a complaint via an agent or representative; assignee or licensee.

-If, however, the IGO or INGO wishes to pursue a legal remedy, it could initiate litigation in the form of formal court proceedings.

-2.1 Engagement with registrar
+2.1 Engagement with Registrar

 IGOs or INGOs could attempt to resolve a dispute directly with a registrar before or instead of filing a lawsuit or electing to file a UDRP or URS complaint.